 What can you do with those leftover potatoes—besides simply reheating them?
-And if you’re going to reheat them, what are some good options?

 Fries can be reheated, but they are tricky.
-If heated too thoroughly they can become dry and too crunchy, and if not heated sufficiently they become limp and take on a displeasing starchiness.
+If heated too thoroughly, they can become dry and too crunchy, and if not heated sufficiently, they become limp and take on a displeasing starchiness.